What collections are available at The University of Georgia Special Collections Libraries?

-All visitors who can complete a registration form, produce photo identification, and agree to abide by the policies and procedures established by the University of Georgia Special Collections Libraries governing access and use to materials are welcome to use collections there.
+All visitors who can produce photo identification and agree to abide by the policies and procedures established by the University of Georgia Special Collections Libraries governing access and use to materials are welcome to use collections there.

 Do I need an appointment to conduct research at the University of Georgia Special Collections Libraries?

 The Russell Library, Hargrett Library, and Brown Media Archives are open for full research access.
 Although an advance appointment is not required to do research, the process for requesting materials will be more efficient and streamlined if you browse/search materials in advance via the databases and catalog portals available for the three departments.